Case: Shapiro v. U.S. Department of the Interior

 Case Summary

-This case is one of several challenging the second Trump administration's authority to suspend congressionally-appropriated federal financial assistance pending a review to ensure that the spending accords with administration priorities.
+This case is one of several challenging the Trump administration’s authority to suspend congressionally appropriated federal funds pending a review of whether the spending aligns with the administration’s policy priorities.
 (To see the Clearinghouse's collection of legal challenges to spending freezes and cuts by the second Trump administration, click here.)
-On the day of President Trump's inauguration, January 20, 2025, he signed several Executive Orders (including EOs 14151, 141…
+On January 20, 2025, President Trump signed Executive Orders 14151, 14154, 14168, and 14173, directing federal agencies to immediately pau…

-This case is one of several challenging the second Trump administration's authority to suspend congressionally-appropriated federal financial assistance pending a review to ensure that the spending accords with administration priorities.
+This case is one of several challenging the Trump administration’s authority to suspend congressionally appropriated federal funds pending a review of whether the spending aligns with the administration’s policy priorities.
 (To see the Clearinghouse's collection of legal challenges to spending freezes and cuts by the second Trump administration, click here.)

-On the day of President Trump's inauguration, January 20, 2025, he signed several Executive Orders (including EOs 14151, 14154, 14168, and 14173) directing federal agencies to immediately pause the disbursement of federal funds appropriated by Congress.
-As a result, organizations and states (including Pennsylvania) that were promised these funds became unable to access them.
+On January 20, 2025, President Trump signed Executive Orders 14151, 14154, 14168, and 14173, directing federal agencies to immediately pause the disbursement of congressionally appropriated funds.
+As a result, organizations and states that had been promised these funds were unable to access the allocated money.

 Less than two weeks after filing this lawsuit, on February 24, Pennsylvania Governor Shapiro announced that all $2.1 billion in Congressionally-appropriated federal funding owed to the state (identified at the time of filing the lawsuit) had been unfrozen.